ansys/pystk/doc/source/getting_started/building_stk_images.rst

 The ``docker exec`` command is used to execute commands within a Docker container.
 It provides several options to enhance the execution experience.

-- ``--interactive flag`` Allows interactive mode, enabling interaction with the command executed within the container.
+- ``--interactive`` Allows interactive mode, enabling interaction with the command executed within the container.
-- ``--tty flag`` Allocates a pseudo-TTY, ensuring proper formatting and display of the executed command's output.
+- ``--tty`` Allocates a pseudo-TTY, ensuring proper formatting and display of the executed command's output.
 - ``<container-name>`` Specifies the name or ID of the target container in which the command should be executed.
 - ``<command>`` Represents the shell command that you want to execute within the container.